-Comment: A street tree planting plan will be submitted with the engineering drawings and will conform to the above standards.
+Comment: A preliminary design for street tree plantings is shown on the preliminary plan.
+A final planting plan will be submitted with the engineering drawings and will conform to the above standards.

 12.08.020 Street tree species selection.

 The community development director may specify the species of street trees required to be planted if there is an established planting scheme adjacent to a lot frontage, if there are obstructions in the planting strip, or if overhead power lines are present.